dullage/eyelign/README.md

   dullage/eyelign:latest
 ```

 That's it!
-After following the prompts you should have an `output` folder full of aligned images.
+After following the prompts you should have an `OUTPUT_DIR` full of aligned images.
 As described above, if the automatic eye position detection failed on any images you can manually edit the `.eyelign` cache file and try again.

 I then use `ffpmeg` to create the timelapse from the images.
 I may build this into the tool some day but for now, here's an example command: